Area of Outstanding Natural Beauty (AONB) Development Plan

 - Sustainability Appraisal, Addendum (PDF 655KB / 27 pages)

-Copies of the adoption documents are available to view at the following locations during normal opening hours:
+Copies of the adopted DPD and Inspector's Report are available to view at the following locations during normal opening hours:

 - South Lakeland House, Lowther Street, Kendal, LA9 4DQ

 - Morecambe Town Hall, Marine Road East, Morecambe, LA4 5AF

 - Arnside & Silverdale AONB Offices, The Old Station Building, Arnside, LA5 0HG

 - Libraries in Arnside, Carnforth, Kendal, Milnthorpe and Silverdale

 The adoption of the Arnside and Silverdale AONB DPD has resulted in the replacement of a number of saved policies from the adopted 1997 Local Plan (saved Local Plan 2006) within the South Lakeland Local Plan area as detailed in Appendix 5 of the AONB DPD.